-It's Time to Investigate Effects of Covid19 Vaccines on Menstrual Health, Experts Say
+It’s Time to Study How Covid19 Vaccines Affect Menstrual Health: Experts

 “There is one potential side effect of Covid19 vaccines that has been reported consistently, and just as consistently ignored: changes to the menstrual cycles,” an article in Quartz reads.

 Despite mounting anecdotal evidence like changes in flow, onset, or duration of periods as worsening of PMS symptoms, there is barely any research into how vaccines against the novel coronavirus can impact people’s menstrual cycles.
-But since periods are still considered a “women’s problem,” medical science has routinely ignored women’s health.
-It’s hardly surprising that there’s not much research on the subject.
+But since periods are still considered a “women’s problem,” and medical science has routinely ignored women’s health, it’s hardly surprising that there’s not much research on the subject.

 So far, medical conversations brush off irregularities in the menstrual cycle after being vaccinated as stress and trauma from surviving during a global health crisis.
 They also attribute this to lifestyle changes manifesting in diet and physical activity under lockdown.
 But, “if so many things can affect periods, why don’t we know more about how these vaccines — or any others — affect menstruation?
 It’s part of a long history of medicine not taking women’s bodies seriously,” an article in The New York Times argued in April.